 Dawn Adams

-The subject of water, probably more than any other representational imagery, can have both psychological and emotional responses.
-It is metaphorical, and is visually limitless.
-It can morph the phenomenon around it hinting at multiple realms of reality.
-A versatile subject, it can exist well on several levels - composition, abstraction as well as representation, and it can be very emotionally soothing - an ideal subject for healing.
-I believe looking at water promotes a peaceful mind.
+The subject of the natural world, specifically water and skies, probably more than any other representational imagery, can evoke both psychological and emotional responses.
+Metaphorical, and is visually limitless, water can morph the phenomenon around it hinting at multiple realms of reality.
+Skys are also everchanging and inherently abstract, and point to the “beyond”.
+Both are ideal subjects for healing.
+I believe looking at water and sky promote a peaceful mind.

 The image building includes multiple applications of oil paint.
 Translucent and opaque layering of unconventional painting techniques, such as resists, combing, sponging, splatter, as well as brushwork create dense visual depth, and describes the image uniquely."